pricklygorse/Interactive-Image-Background-Remover/README.md

 ## Troubleshooting

 - **No models found**: Ensure that the required models are downloaded and placed in the `Models/` directory.
+Use the model downloader to ensure the filenames and locations are correct.
-- **Performance issues**: Zooming out can be laggy, especially with multiple scroll wheel clicks and multiple effects applied such as blurred background and drop shadow.
+- **Performance issues**: Adding multiple effects can cause slowdown, such as blurred background and drop shadow.
+The app is currently single-threaded, so running large models can freeze the app temporarily during processing.

 # Support Me